astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

  	}
 ```

 > As a reminder, Joomla supports you in creating the database queries.
-If you use the [available statements](https://docs.joomla.org/Accessing_the_database_using_JDatabase/de), Joomla will take care of security or different syntax in PostgreSQL and MySQL for you.
+If you use the [available statements](https://docs.joomla.org/Accessing_the_database_using_JDatabase)[^docs.joomla.org/Accessing_the_database_using_JDatabase], Joomla will take care of security or different syntax in PostgreSQL and MySQL for you.

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/View/Foos/HtmlView.php](https://github.com/astridx/boilerplate/compare/t9...t10#diff-8e3d37bbd99544f976bf8fd323eb5250)

 A button to create an element is only useful if this is allowed.
-Therefore we change the view - `$canDo` is added.
+Therefore we change the view - `$canDo` is added. `$canDo = ContentHelper::getActions('com_foos');` gets the actions you defined in the file `administrator/components/com_foos/ access.xml` at the beginning of this chapter.

 [administrator/components/com_foos/ src/View/Foos/HtmlView.php](https://github.com/astridx/boilerplate/blob/4efa6681475e12a48143acc126358a0f36fd8452/src/administrator/components/com_foos/src/View/Foos/HtmlView.php)